Workplace Safety and Health Information for Workers

 Young workers are at high risk for getting hurt or sick on the job.
 Every nine minutes, a U.S. teen gets hurt on the job.

 Just starting a job?
-Two places to learn the basics:
+Places to learn the basics

 - OSHA Young Workers website